gr8mustachio/ux-dawdle/phaseIII/README.md

 <!--!!!
 Considerations and/or limitations to the methods you chose and the findings/conclusions drawn from them.
 In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc. !!! -->

 During this study, we were limited on our user base, given we could only get users that were part of our class and didn't have control over screening a userbase that would reflect our desired demographic.
 Given that the students are all part of a UX team, they are more likely to be familiar with standard in the field and not entirely representative of the average user.
+If the test pool were made up of music undergrads, then perhaps we would have gotten more meaningful feedback to take back to our SE team.
+Because with our test pool we were limited to people who used DAWs as part of a hobby, and not their career.